akashsonowal/interview-prep/mle_foundations/03_model_development/readme.md

 Note:

 If model is too big and can't fit into a single node.
 We can shard the model.
 There are three techniques: FSDP (Fully Sharded Data Paralle).
 Libraries: PyTorch FSDP, Facebook Fairscale, Microsoft DeepSpeed.
 The other is pipelined model parallelsim.
-The third is tensor parallelsim (distribute matrix over multiple GPUs: Nvidia Megatron LM)
+The third is tensor parallelsim (distribute matrix over multiple GPUs: Nvidia Megatron LM).

+Alternatively instead of using DDP, one can consider RPC.

 ## AutoML